vivishno/test-bottle-latest/README.md

 On Mac,

     $ brew install pyenv # this installs pyenv

+    Ensure the following line is in .zshrc in the home folder PATH=$(pyenv root)/shims:$PATH

     $ pyenv install 3.8.2 # this will install python 3.8.2